holdenmad/cookbook-group4/README.md

 5. Speak with each other to see who wants to do what
    1. Who prefers to do what
 6. Use google drawings to figure out layout
+7. Use Bootstrap CDN for styling (try to use as much as possible)

 ## Tasks
 1. Make skeleton of HTML